High Oil Pressure – Main Causes and Treatment

 Oil Pump

 As its name suggests, an oil pump is in charge of “pumping” the oil throughout the system.
-This ensures that all the moving parts are well-lubricated and do not create too much friction.
+This ensures that all the moving components are well-lubricated and do not create excessive friction.

 Pressure Relief Valve